Jack Sparrow: Character

 At World's End was meant to return it tonally to a character piece.
 Sparrow, in particular, is tinged with madness after extended solitary confinement in Davy Jones's Locker, and now desires immortality.
 Sparrow struggles with what it takes to be a moral person, after his honest streak caused his doom in the second film.
 This is mainly shown by his increasingly erratic behaviour and Jack's hallucinations, which appeared to be simply his deranged mind in the beginning where dozens of "Jack Sparrows" appeared to crew the ship in his solitary exile, but later the hallucinations grew more important and there were mainly two "Jacks" constantly arguing about which path to follow: the immortality or the mortality.
 The last hallucination took place while Jack was imprisoned on the Dutchman, where his honest streak won.
 By the end of At World's End, Sparrow is sailing to the Fountain of Youth, an early concept for the second film.

-Rossio said in 2007 that a fourth film was possible, and producer Jerry Bruckheimer expressed interest in a spin-off.
+By September 2006, Mark Zoradi, president of the Disney Motion Pictures Group was quoted as saying, "The third film... will conclude the initial Pirates trilogy, though it is unlikely to be the last Pirates sequel."
+Terry Rossio said in 2007 that a fourth film was possible, and producer Jerry Bruckheimer expressed interest in a spin-off.
 Gore Verbinski concurred that "all of the stories set in motion by the first film have been resolved.
 If there ever were another Pirates of the Caribbean film, I would start fresh and focus on the further adventures of Captain Jack Sparrow."

-On Stranger Tides was first announced on September 28, 2008, during a Disney event at the Kodak Theatre.
+The fourth film was first announced on September 28, 2008, during a Disney event at the Kodak Theatre with Johnny Depp and Walt Disney Studios chairman Dick Cook, with Depp in full Captain Jack Sparrow attire, while also wearing the Lone Ranger mask to announce his involvement in a Lone Ranger movie.
+Depp and Cook appeared in the 2009 D23 Expo and announced Pirates of the Caribbean: On Stranger Tides, a subtitle taken from Tim Powers' novel of the same name, which included the Fountain of Youth and Blackbeard, though the film is not a straight adaptation of the novel.
 Verbinski did not return to direct the fourth installment and was replaced by Rob Marshall.
-The movie uses elements from Tim Powers' novel of the same name, particularly Blackbeard and the Fountain of Youth, but the film is not a straight adaptation of the novel.

 The fifth film, Dead Men Tell No Tales, was co-directed by Joachim Rønning and Espen Sandberg.